This is the best. very small in size but delivers better than Wondershare video repair or Stellar video repair. Thank

 Media_Repair can not repair all files!
 Video that was optimized for internet streaming (fast start) can not be repaired at this time!

 Due to limited testing (I have only so many STOP/DJVU affected files), current version should be considered beta!

 See bottom page for FAQ and known issues.
 Before asking please check if it’s about anything that is addressed in the FAQ or known issue section.
 Thank you!

 What about JPEG?

 I am asked a lot if I can add JPEG, and the answer is no. Due to how JPEG is encoded, basically data depends on previous data, automated repair isn’t possible.
 As the start of the JPEG data is lost, the data we do have is a continuation of this lost data.
 Repair is possible to some degree, but it requires the human eye.
 My generic JPEG Repair software can help you repair JPEGs affected by STOP/DJVU, but it’s manual process and has to be done file by file.
-This video shows an example repair using JPEG-Repair.
-JPEG-Repair is shareware (not free).
+Example repair using JPEG-Repair.
+JPEG-Repair is shareware (not free):

 Now browse to folder containing your STOP/DJVU encrypted or the reference file.
 You can either use a patient file or reference file to test if this particular video type can be repaired by Media_Repair or not.